dmichaels/public/work/summaries/dig_welcomes/README.md

   - Calls an API in the Data Warehouse we set up to generate the required ID (Subscriber Key), from the (per-organization) member ID (from the member table).
   - Augments the member data (read from Kafka) with retrieved Subscriber Key for the member.
-  - Then writes the augmented member record onto another _new_member_augmented_ topic (for another, any other, process to pick up).
+  - Then writes the augmented member record onto another _new_member_augmented_ topic (for another process, below, to pick up).

 - <ins>New Member Emailer</ins>
   - Picks up augmented new member data from Kafka and sends to Salesforce via API.